Fast Path INSERT/SELECT efficiently loads a single table.

 How does the Fast Path INSERT/SELECT work?

-This is done by creating whole data blocks on each AMP and then writing them to the mass storage with a single IO.
+The process involves generating complete data blocks on every AMP and subsequently transferring them to mass storage using a single IO.

-The rows of the target and source tables are already sorted on the same AMP and also in ascending order according to the same rowhash within the data blocks.
+The rows of the target and source tables are sorted in ascending order on the same AMP and according to the same rowhash within the data blocks.

-Therefore, each AMP can prepare the data blocks to be written locally and write them to the mass memory with a single IO.
+Each AMP can locally prepare data blocks and write them to mass storage using a single IO.

 How does BTEQ handle the Fast Path INSERT/SELECT?